Immigration Lawyer Gainesville FL

 The fastest method to become a U.S. citizen is through marriage.
 However, those who are seeking citizenship via marriage to a U.S. citizen face scrutiny.
 The USCIS thoroughly investigates these cases to ensure that it is a “bona fide” marriage.
 If it is found that the marriage was only for immigration purposes, the applicant’s petition will likely be denied and they will be asked to immediately leave the United States.
 Furthermore, it may hinder your chances of being able to visit the U.S. and/or obtain other types of visas in the future.

-Why choose Florida Immigration Law Counsel?
+Why choose U.S. Immigration Law Counsel?

 It is not difficult to find immigration lawyers in Florida.
-However, it can be tough to find a Gainesville law firm with lawyers who are as compassionate and skilled as the professional immigration lawyers at Florida Immigration Law Counsel.
+However, it can be tough to find a Gainesville law firm with lawyers who are as compassionate and skilled as the professional immigration lawyers at U.S. Immigration Law Counsel.
 The immigration lawyer that you hire could be the difference between a positive outcome and a negative one.
 At our law firm, we offer our clients unparalleled legal services.
 Contact our office to discuss the details of your immigration needs with one of our professional immigration attorneys in Florida.

 Why We Are Your Gainesville Immigration Team